Do midwifery students view teaching staff positively?

 • Continuous visibility of Teaching Staff comments and sentiment over time, with drill‑downs from provider to subject family and cohort.

-• Like‑for‑like comparisons for midwifery against sector peers, plus segmentation by mode, campus/site and year of study.
+• Like‑for‑like comparisons for midwifery against sector peers, plus segmentation by mode, campus or site, and year of study.

-• Concise, anonymised summaries for programme and placement partner briefings, and export‑ready tables for quality boards.
+• Concise, anonymised summaries for programme and placement partner briefings, plus export‑ready tables for quality boards.

-• Simple dashboards to track topics such as placements, timetabling, communications and assessment, review outliers monthly, and evidence improvements.
+• Dashboards to track placements, timetabling, communications and assessment, review outliers monthly, and evidence improvement.